legendu-net/blog/misc/content/2020-03-03-install-minikube.markdown

 Things on this page are fragmentary and immature notes/thoughts of the author.
 It is not meant to readers but rather for convenient reference of the author and future improvement.
 **

+Microk8s is a more lightweight solution than Minikube (even thought Microk8s is only for Linux.)

 ## Installation